Closing the impunity gap

 Moreover, the EU could do more to support civil society organizations that are working with the ICC.
 Significantly, the EU could use other levers against African states to induce compliance with the Rome Statute.
 These could include visa bans to Europe for African officials who obstruct the ICC or seizing their funds and other assets located in Europe.

 The same is true in Sudan where less-open contact between NGOs and EU missions in the country have been useful for collecting evidence and information on atrocities in Darfur.
 The EU has put pressure on African states to arrest al-Bashir should he set foot in their countries.
-This was true for Chad when the indicted Sudanese president was about to visit the country for a regional summit.
+This was true for Chad when the indicted Sudanese president was about to visit the country for a regional summit.13 Al-Bashir has been shunned by the EU which, along with President Barack Obama, heavily criticized Kenya for not arresting him when he visited the country in August 2010.14

 Diplomatic niceties have certainly been a stumbling block to a more public role by the EU and other Western countries in openly supporting the ICC.
 The United States, for example, is constrained from being too vocal about the ICC because it is not party to the Rome Statute.
 But European states, which are parties to the Rome Statute, should do more, especially behind the scenes.